ten2mushi/synapse/README.md

 - wiring::v2

-    refactorr wiring for simplicity and more features
+    refactor wiring for simplicity and more features

     can create any number of layers